ScrutiNews/proposal/Scrutinews Proposal/README.md

 The beaten generation, the beaten generation
 Open your eyes, open your imagination

-- Matt Johnson, The The, 1989
+- [The Beaten Generation](https://www.youtube.com/watch?v=ustXRPke9lM), Matt Johnson, The The, 1989
 ```